 The research group “Quantification and Social Regulation” investigates how regulation changes when it makes use of contemporary automated information and decision-making systems.
-Ubiquitous computing, big data and artificial intelligence (AI) entail new practices of quantification and valuation whose role for regulation and for democracy require further examination.
+Ubiquitous computing, big data and artificial intelligence (AI) entail new practices of quantification and valuation whose roles for regulation and for democracy require further examination.
 The research group undertakes this endeavor by combining perspectives from social science and computer science.

 A detailed project description can be found here.